 You’re required to select one or more supported Routing modes.

-You perform additional steps to configure an iOS app that provides point-to-point directions for other apps.
-Before continuing, review the tasks that you perform to configure an iOS routing app:
+You perform additional steps to configure an app that provides point-to-point directions for other apps.
+Before continuing, review the tasks that you perform to configure a routing app:

 Enable Maps in Xcode.